vroslmend/lead-tracker-extension/README.md

-A simple lead tracker chrome extension made with Javascript, CSS and HTML.
+A lead tracker chrome extension made with Javascript, CSS and HTML.